Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-nlp-int-tap-and-why-should-you-care.markdown

 <h3>What is the nlp_int_tap interface?</h3>
 Non-LINA Process or NLP is in reaility "just" an internal backplace interfacing used for certain operations outside the scope of LINA functionalities.

 It has tons of functions, and is not really documented anywhere as normally you shouldn't care about it.
-However there might be situtations it will be nice in troubleshooting to use it as capture interface during debug sessions.
+However there might be situtations which it will provide good information to use it as capture interface during debug sessions.

 The NLP is basiclly covering every process/daemon which is not run within the LINA process (FTD and SNORT acts a bit different, but still relies on the LINA-engine), this is not limited to but include linux processes like snmpd for SNMP polling and traps alerting, and sftunnel for secure communications between FMC and FTD devices.
 The interface is a transport mechanism between these processes and the LINA process in order to operate with each other.